TheStig294/100-more-randomats-pack-1/README.md

 5. Triggered - Everyone's screen shakes and a loud noise plays when someone dies
 6. Don't Get Greedy... - Get buyable items over time, but you die if you already have one!
 7. Gun Game 3.0 - Periodically gives everyone buyable items!
-8. Deathly Chaos - Triggers a randomat when someone dies

 # Randomats